tokdaniel/js-test/README.md

 * **Reduce** - Implement the javascript utility reduce.
 * **Circle Contains** - Determine if a given point is inside the area of a circle.

+### In every task folder there is a more detailed explanation of the expected task.
 ### These are in order of difficulty (according to my subjective judgement).

 ## What you'll need to solve them